-He first toured Europe with pianists Carlos Maza and Ramon Valle and the groundbreaking group 'Columna B'.
-A resident of New York since only 1999, he has already played in bands led by Henry Threadgill, Steve Coleman, Eddie Palmieri, Chico and Arturo O'Farrill, Dave Samuels & The Caribbean Jazz Project, Jane Bunnett, D.D.
-Jackson, Edward Simon, Michel Camilo, Chucho Valdez, Claudia Acua, Roy Hargrove, Don Byron, and Andrew Hill, among others.
+He has worked in bands led by Henry Threadgill, Steve Coleman, Eddie Palmieri, Michel Camilo, Chico and Arturo O'Farrill, Dave Samuels & The Caribbean Jazz Project, Jane Bunnett, D.D.
+Jackson, Edward Simon, Chucho Valdez, Roy Hargrove, Don Byron and Andrew Hill, among others.
 He has performed at many national and international music festivals as a sideman and as bandleader.
 Dafnis Prieto is the founder of the independent record company Dafnison Music.

 Dafnis Prieto endorses Yamaha Drums, SABIAN Cymbals, Latin Percussion, Evans drumheads and Vic Firth sticks.

 Sign up to get insider information on new SABIAN products, artists, deals and more.